 After one season, playing in 118 games with a .239 average for the last place A’s in 1965, Landis was traded with pitcher Jim Rittwage to Cleveland for catcher Phil Roof and outfielder Joe Rudi.
-His games dwindled to 63 outfield appearances with the Indians in 1966 and he was once again moved.
+As his number of outfield appearances continued to dwindle with the Indians in 1966, he was once again moved.

 He began the 1967 season in Houston, and then went to Detroit in June, playing 25 games with the Tigers filling in for Al Kaline, who had broken his finger jamming his bat into the bat rack.
 Once the Tigers released him in late August, the Red Sox scooped him up in hopes that he could fill the void when Tony Conigliaro was lost for the season as a result of a tragic beaning on August 18.